10 Tips for Staying Safe While Camping in the Wilderness

 When packing your food supplies, consider the days you plan to be out there.
 Pack light, non-perishable food to last long in the wild if you don’t have a cooler.

-However, if you still want to bring perishable foods like steak, fish, and fresh fruit for preparing proper meals in the wild, you’ll need to keep them in an insulated cooler.
+However, if you still want to bring perishable foods like steak, fish, and fresh fruit to prepare proper meals in the wild, you’ll need to keep them in an insulated cooler.

-When preparing meals outdoors, it’s important to wash your hands properly and clean the cooking surface to prevent contamination.
+When preparing meals outdoors, it’s essential to wash your hands properly and clean the cooking surface to prevent contamination.

 Besides the food, you must bring more drinking water to stay hydrated throughout the adventure.

-To pack more drinking water, try freezing bottles of clean water and use them instead of ice cubes to keep your food cool.
-This way, you’ll have bottles of clean water once all the ice melts.
+To pack more drinking water, try freezing bottles of clean water and using them instead of ice cubes to keep your food cool.
+Once all the ice melts, you’ll have bottles of clean water.

 8. Don’t Forget Your First Aid Kit